 Home buyers are out in force, buying up homes just as fast as they come on-market.

-According to the National Association of REALTORS¬ģ, the June¬†2016¬†Pending Home Sales Index posted above its year-ago levels;¬†and the index continues to read¬†above its benchmark value of 100.
+According to the National Association of REALTORS¬ģ, the July¬†2016¬†Pending Home Sales Index posted above its year-ago levels;¬†and the index continues to read¬†above its benchmark value of 100.

 A home sale is "pending" once it's under contract between a buyer and a seller.

 It's not surprising that contract signings are up.
-With¬†today's mortgage rates¬†lingering near 3.5%, U.S. rents rising, and lenders offering¬†mortgage guidelines, today's housing market¬†favors home¬†buyers in a big way.
+With¬†today's mortgage rates¬†lingering near 3.5%, U.S. rents rising and lenders loosening¬†mortgage guidelines, today's housing market¬†favors home¬†buyers in a big way.

 Low- and no-down payments remain popular, and new programs such as the¬†HomeReady‚ĄĘ mortgage¬†make it even easier to get mortgage-qualified.